K8TIY/IPAPalette/README.markdown

 * Limitations in the 'uchr' resource parser means that for some complex Unicode keyboards, like Unicode Hex Input, keyboard shortcuts for IPA symbols are not found.
-* Multicharacter symbols like /ǃ¡/ from ExtIPA cannot have keyboard shortcuts displayed.